JGLTechnologies/aiohttp-ratelimiter/README.md

 # aiohttp-ratelimiter

-aiohttp-ratelimiter is a high performance rate limiter for the aiohttp.web framework.
+aiohttp-ratelimiter is a rate limiter for the aiohttp.web framework.

 Install from git